pradeepinfra/DevOps-24-09-2025/Terraform/02/07-conditional-expressions.md

-# 🌱 Terraform Conditional Expressions
+# 🌱 Terraform Conditional Expressions (Very Simple Guide)

 ## What is a Conditional Expression?